mple06/regex-tutorial/README.md

 <a name="brackets"></a>
 ## Bracket Expressions
 Bracket Expressions [] indicates a range of characters that should match.
 Unless, there is a ^ at the beginning of the bracket.
 If this is the case, the characters that follow should NOT match.
-Looking at our example, we have 3 sets of brackets. [a-z0-9_\.-], [\da-z\.-], and [a-z\.].
+Looking at our example, we have 3 sets of brackets.
+  - [a-z0-9_\.-]
+  - [\da-z\.-]
+  - [a-z\.]
+  -
  Let's break it down as follows.
   - [a-z] the string can contain any lowercase letter a-z ONLY.
 Regex are case sensitive.
 If we want to match letters in uppercase only, we would want to use [A-Z].
 If we want to match both lowercase and uppercase, then we want to use [a-zA-Z].
   - [0-9] the string can contain any number 0-9.
   - [_\.-] the string can contain an undescore_, backslash\, period., or hyphen-.
 These are special characters and they are any non-alphanumeric characters, such as punctuation or symbols.